| Share Content with Friends & Clients |

 Location

-The biocharacteristic is not increased abstractly but in a location.
+The biocharacteristic does not exist abstractly but describes an altered nature of a particular substance, organ or function (collectively called location).
 Examples of locations include:

 - Systemically

-- In tissues - Blood, lymph, phlegm, muscle, fat, bone, skin, nerve, etc
+- In tissues / substances - Diet, lifestyle, body, blood, lymph, phlegm, muscle, fat, bone, skin, nerve, waste product, hair, etc

 - In an organ or organ function - Liver, Kidney, Heart, Stomach, Intestines, etc

-- TCM also includes: Yin, Yang, Qi, Essence, Blood, Phlegm, Triple Burner etc.
+- TCM also includes: Triple Burner, Interior, Exterior etc.

 - In a system or system function (Respiratory, Circulatory, Digestive, etc).

-- Ayurveda: Srotamsi - Energy, Digestion, Water, Above Dhatus, Bowels, Urine, Sweat, Menses, Lactation, Mind
+- Ayurveda: Subdoshas, Srotamsi - Energy, Digestion, Water, Above Dhatus, Bowels, Urine, Sweat, Menses, Lactation, Mind

 Pathogenesis in Biocharacteristics Medicine